Fradlin/temp/hardcode.md

     7
     0

-So, we can notice that they start showing dissimaliarities from line 2.
+So, we can't help but notice that they start showing dissimaliarities from line 2.
 But for this to work, we must take all the inputs, don't we?

-So, lets start coding for the input side.
+Let's start coding for the inputs.

 Recall:

 >First line contains the number of tests.
 The description of each test follows.
 Each test is described by $(M+1)$ lines.
 First line contains $N$, $M$.
-Each of the next $M$ lines contains $U[i]$ and $V[i]$ indicating that there is an edge between $U[i]$ and V[i].
+Each of the next $M$ lines contains $U[i]$ and $V[i]$ indicating that there is an edge between $U[i]$ and $V[i]$.

-first we're gonna need a loop:
+First we're gonna need a loop and the loop is gonna run $x$ times, so:
 ``` java
 int x = (our first line of input; in these cases, 2)
 ```
-Now, note that we can just hard code `x = 2` here because that'll break the input structure.
+Now, note that we cannot just hard code `x = 2` here because, that'll break the input structure.
 So, we just write something like the following:
 ``` java
 int x = sc.nextInt();  // 2